hippiehunter/dblbook/dbl_book_style_guide.md

 **Code in text.** (frequently referred to as "inline code") should be enclosed in backticks--e.g., This is an assignment in Synergy: `name="Zeno"`.

-**Code blocks.** Enclosed in triple-backtick lines, and the first of these should end in dbl.
-For example:
+**Code blocks.** Enclosed in triple-backtick lines, and the first of these should end in dbl if we'll want it to compile in the future.
+For example, the following starts with ```dbl:

 ```dbl
 public class MyClass, void